 Top picks: 'Silver Falls' has especially metallic leaves; 'Burgundy Lace' has lots of rich purple-red tones in the leaves.

 Plant it with: 'Burgundy Glow' ajuga or 'Green Spice' coralbells -- all have silvery and purple tones in their foliage.

 Hailing from the woodlands of North America, wild ginger (Asarum canadense) is one tough shade plant.
 It produces fuzzy, heart-shaped leaves that look great from spring to fall.
 And, it's rarely bothered by deer and rabbits.
 This slow grower eventually forms an impressive clump.
 It grows best in Zones 2-8 and reaches 6 inches tall.

 Top Picks: Wild ginger is a lovely deciduous type.
 European wild ginger (Asarum europaeum) offers shiny evergreen heart-shape leaves.
 Zones 4-8.

 Plant it with: Wild ginger looks beautiful with fern-leaf bleeding heart.

-Japanese forestgrass (Hakonechloa macra) is a wonderful grass for shady areas.
+Japanese forestgrass (Hakonechloa macra) is a wonderful grass for plants that grow in shade.
 It offers a lovely waterfall-like habit and variegated varieties have bight gold, yellow, or white in the foliage.
-In fall, the leaves usually pick up beautiful reddish tones.
+In fall, the leaves of these shade plants usually pick up beautiful reddish tones.
 It grows best in Zones 5-9 and grows a foot tall.

 Top Picks: 'Aureola' bears bright yellow leaves with dark green edges; 'All Gold' has even brighter golden foliage.